 If your doctor negligently fails to diagnose your heart attack and that misdiagnosis eventually leads to further injury or death, you can sue the doctor for medical malpractice.
 Your claim will be successful if you can show that a reasonable doctor would have diagnosed the heart attack under the same circumstances.

-- Emergency Room Heart Attack Misdiagnosis: Misdiagnosis or failure to diagnose a heart attack most often occurs in the hospital emergency room.
+Misdiagnosis or failure to diagnose a heart attack most often occurs in the hospital emergency room.
 This page looks at the nature of emergency room misdiagnosis cases involving heart attacks.

-- Cardiologist Malpractice: Cardiologists are doctors who specialize in diagnosing and treating heart and cardiovascular diseases and are therefore heavily involved in the diagnosis of heart attacks.
+rt and cardiovascular diseases and are therefore heavily involved in the diagnosis of heart attacks.

-- Misdiagnosis Malpractice: This page offers a general overview and discussion of medical malpractice claims based on misdiagnosis or failure to diagnose medical conditions.
+: This page offers a general overview and discussion of medical malpractice claims based on misdiagnosis or failure to diagnose medical conditions.

-- Heart Arrhythmia Malpractice Claims: This page looks at medical malpractice claims involving patients with heart arrhythmia (irregular heartbeat) which is not properly diagnosed and treated.
+This page looks at medical malpractice claims involving patients with heart arrhythmia (irregular heartbeat) which is not properly diagnosed and treated.

-- Value of Your Malpractice Case: Are you trying to figure out what the potential value of your medical malpractice claim might be?
+: Are you trying to figure out what the potential value of your medical malpractice claim might be?
 This page will help you come up with an estimated valuation of any type of malpractice case.

 If you have suffered from medical malpractice from a misdiagnosis, we can help you learn about your options and determine whether there is a path for you to get compensation for the harm that has been done.